 INPUT-SPECIFIC SETTINGS ON LG OLED TVS

-Keep in mind that LG OLED TVs store picture settings separately for each HDMI input and picture mode.
-In practice, this means your PS5 and Switch can each have their own unique setups.
-The good news: LG also includes an option to apply the same settings across all inputs, which is handy if you’d prefer a consistent experience (as I do).
+LG OLEDs store picture settings per HDMI input and per picture mode, so your PS5 and Switch can each have their own setup.
+There's also a handy option to apply the same settings across all inputs.